KaziRifatAlMuin/Automated-Elevator/README.md

 - **LEDs** (Green and Red)
 - **Buzzers** ×2
 - **Push switch** (optional for manual control)
-- Power supply capable of driving the motor and MG995 servo (make sure servo and motor supply can provide sufficient current; MG995 can draw considerable current under load)
+- Power supply capable of driving the motor and MG995 servo (make sure the servo and motor supply can provide sufficient current; MG995 can draw considerable current under load)

-> **Note on the servo:** the code in the repository attaches the servo with pulse widths configured for typical hobby servos.
-An MG995 is more powerful than an SG90; ensure you provide a stable 5–6V supply and that the servo pulse-width range is compatible (MG995 often uses the same 500–2500 µs range but check your servo datasheet).
-Avoid powering the MG995 from the ESP32 5V line if it cannot source required current.
+> **Note on the servo:** The code in the repository attaches the servo with pulse widths configured for typical hobby servos.
+An MG995 is more powerful than an SG90; ensure you provide a stable 5–6V supply and that the servo pulse-width range is compatible (MG995 often uses the same 500–2500 µs range, but check your servo datasheet).
+Avoid powering the MG995 from the ESP32 5V line if it cannot source the required current.

 ---